syncfusion-content/blazor-docs/blazor/diagram-component/ports/positioning.md

-## Horizontal and vertical alignment
+## Horizontal and Vertical alignment

-The [HorizontalAlignment](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_HorizontalAlignment) property of the port is used to set how the port is horizontally aligned at the port position determined from the fraction values.
-The [VerticalAlignment](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_VerticalAlignment) property is used to set how the port is vertically aligned at the port position.
+The [HorizontalAlignment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_HorizontalAlignment) property of the port is used to set how the port is horizontally aligned at the port position determined from the fraction values.
+The [VerticalAlignment](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_VerticalAlignment) property is used to set how the port is vertically aligned at the port position.

 The following table shows all the possible alignments visually with `offset (0, 0)`.